Dr Madlen Cassidy

-Works as Psychological Counsellor at First Psychology Centre, Glasgow.
+Works as Counselling Psychologist at First Psychology Centre, Glasgow.

-Madlen Cassidy is psychological counsellor who is experienced in working with adults.
+Dr Madlen Cassidy is counselling psychologist who is experienced in working with adults.

 Madlen is able to work with a wide range of issues and problems including: anxiety; depression; assertiveness; anger and aggression; eating disorders and body image issues; life transitions; obsessive compulsive disorder (OCD); psychosis; relationships; stress; post-traumatic stress disorder (PTSD); and self-harm.